szh16886596/szh16886596.github.io/_pages/about.md

 # About Me

 I'm currently pursing my Master of Science degree in Electrical Engineering at Tsinghua University, advised by Prof. [Yinliang Xu](https://www.tbsi.edu.cn/xyl_en/main.htm).

 I'm a member of Energy Management System Laboratory led by Prof. [Hongbin Sun](https://www.eea.tsinghua.edu.cn/en/faculties/shb.htm), Tsinghua University.

 My research interests include power system optimization and control, decarbonization of the power system, and the application of data-driven method in power systems.

 My CV is [here](../assets/Zehao_Song_CV.pdf).

+# Updates
+2024/02: Our paper entitled “Carbon-aware Peer to Peer Joint Energy and Reserve Trading Market for Prosumers in Distribution Networks” has been accepted by IEEE Internet of Things Journal.